haraka/Haraka/docs/TLDs.md

   This allows for additional 2nd and 3rd level TLDs to be from a single file.
-Used for site customizations or and for the URIBL hosters.txt that can be updated from: http://rss.uribl.com/hosters/hosters.txt
+Used for site customizations or for the URIBL hosters.txt that can be updated from: http://rss.uribl.com/hosters/hosters.txt

 Usage